Petitions of Widows and Children

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-The Secretary of War, to whom were referred the Petitions of the Widows, or Children, or the Representatives of the Children of the commissioned Officers herein after named, who were killed or who died while in the service of the United States, during the late War.
+The Secretary of War, to whom were referred the petitions of the Widows, or Children, or the Representatives of the Children of the commissioned Officers herein after named, who were killed or who died while in the services of the United States, during the late war.

 That having investigated the claims severally, and the evidence accompanying the same, as well as the evidence afforded by the public offices, the result is herein submitted.